 2D Projection |

 in the summer of 2007.
-This new interpolation technique has many
+This interpolation technique has many

 strong advantages over existing methods.
 The materials listed